Limited Offer: Early Black Friday Deal

 There is More than One Correct Swing

-If you take a lesson from a golf professional that tells you there is only one correct way to swing a golf club, you may want to find a new professional.
+If you take a lesson from a golf professional who tells you there is only one correct way to swing a golf club, you may want to find a new professional.

 There are lots of ways to swing a golf club and still be a great player.